 Code of Hammurabi Summary

-In approximately 1771, BCE, Hammurabi, king of the Babylonian Empire, decreed a set of laws to every city-state in order to better govern his bourgeoning empire.
+In approximately 1771, BCE, Hammurabi, king of the Babylonian Empire, decreed a set of laws to every city-state to better govern his bourgeoning empire.
 Known today as the Code of Hammurabi, the 282 laws are one of the earliest and more complete written legal codes from ancient times.
 The codes have served as a model for establishing justice in other cultures and are believed to have influenced laws established by Hebrew scribes, including those in the Book of Exodus.
 The codes were originally carved into a massive monolith of black diorite, eight feet high.
-Lost for centuries after the fall of Babylon in 1595, BCE, the pillar was rediscovered in ruins of the Elamite city of Susa in 1901.
+Lost for centuries after the fall of Babylon in 1595 BCE, the pillar was rediscovered in ruins of the Elamite city of Susa in 1901.

 The Hammurabi Code is not a complete set of laws, but more a series of enactments addressing specific cases and subjects such as slavery, debt, commercial regulations, marriage and inheritance.
-There are many codes which prescribe varying degrees of punishment for crimes, compensation for specific injuries, fees for surgeons, barbers and veterinarians.
+There are many codes that prescribe varying degrees of punishment for crimes, compensation for specific injuries, fees for surgeons, barbers and veterinarians.
 Below are a few examples.

 - # 18.
 If the slave will not give the name of the master, the finder shall bring him to the palace; a further investigation must follow, and the slave shall be returned to his master.